 - Inability to move very much (limited range of motion)

-Before we start the discussion of issues and injuries, it’s important to point out that you should always get an objective perspective on things.
+Before we discuss issues and injuries, it’s important to point out that you should always get an objective perspective on things.
 If you have significant pain, or pain that is not going away with rest and simple care, go seek a professional opinion.

 Rotator cuff issues in yoga

-Therefore, when it comes to the rotator cuff muscles, you need to think of them more as controllers than movers of the shoulder joint.
-When I find issues in any of these muscles, I have always found it helpful to look at the balance between the tension created by all of these muscles.
+Therefore, when it comes to the rotator cuff muscles, think of them more as controllers than movers of the shoulder joint.
+When I find issues in any of these muscles, I find it helpful to look at the balance between the tension created by all of these muscles.
 In other words, take a larger perspective.

 The most common injury that people are familiar with is a rotator cuff tear.
 The most common muscle that tears is supraspinatus, followed by infraspinatus.
-There are a number of factors that can lead to these tears, which can be acute or built up over time due to repetitive use.
+There are a number of factors that can lead to these tears.
+They can be acute or build up over time due to repetitive use.
 Another factor that we should not ignore is age.
 Without getting lost in the weeds, there is evidence that age alone makes the supraspinatus muscle more susceptible to tears.

-If age is not a factor, and someone is describing symptoms including weakness, a dull achy sensation, or traveling pain, then I tend to look at trigger points as a cause.
-This is especially true in the yoga community because, with the amount of work we do on our hands and through our arms, these little muscles do a lot of work.
-When you mix in a lack of stability of the shoulder in yoga while doing postures such as chaturanga, it only increases the possibility of trigger points forming.
-These can be self treated and I would recommend reading our general article about trigger points and taking a closer look at the trigger points that form in both the infraspinatus and the subscapularis.
+If age is not a factor, and someone describes symptoms including weakness, a dull achy sensation, or traveling pain, then I tend to look at trigger points as a cause.
+This is especially true in the yoga community.
+This is because, with the amount of work we do on our hands and through our arms, these little muscles do a lot of work.
+When you mix in a lack of stability of the shoulder in yoga while doing postures such as chaturanga, it only increases the possibility of trigger points.
+These can be self treated and I would recommend reading our general article about trigger points.
+Take a closer look at the trigger points that form in both the infraspinatus and the subscapularis.
 I find these to be the most common trigger points that are activated in vinyasa style yoga.